mojaloop/pisp-project/docs/design-decisions/README.md

     - how do we get from a `transactionId` to a `transferId`?
       - ILP packet is in transfer request, but encoded... so need to figure this piece out
     - For now, assume that the `Transaction` object will contain the `transferId`
+  > Note: this is being tracked in [#270](https://app.zenhub.com/workspaces/pisp-5e8457b05580fb04a7fd4878/issues/mojaloop/mojaloop/270)

 - Q. How does the switch determine whether or not a DFSP is using their own FIDO service?
 Do we want to use the ALS or some other method?

-- Q. How should we implement the changes required for the PISP role?
-Should we extend the existing APIs or should we create one or more new APIs to manage the specialised PISP interactions?
+- Q. Which api should the DFSP need to implement for PISP functionaliy?
+We have a few options:
+    1. Add the DFSP changes to the existing FSPIOP-API
+    2. Add the DFSP changes to the new `thirdparty-api`
+    3. Divide the `thirdparty-api` into 2 parts:
+        - `thirdparty-pisp-api` for the PISP to implement
+        - `thirdparty-dfsp-api` for the DFSP to implement

 ## Decisions Made

+###  How should we implement the changes required for the PISP role?
+ - Should we extend the existing APIs or should we create one or more new APIs to manage the specialised PISP interactions?

+We are going to add a new api, called the `thirdparty-api` to cover at least the PISP's interactions with the switch.

+There is still the outstanding question for the DFSP side of the equation (See above)

+### Should the `mojaloop/auth-service` API be Sync or Async?

+It will be Async

 ### What is the challenge that is being signed during the transfer flow?